worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/informed-consent-template-sms.md

 # SMS CONSENT

-This is a survey **[add brief details]** being conducted by **[survey firm]**.
+A survey on **[add brief details]** is being conducted by **[survey firm]** for DIME, World Bank.
-This survey is being undertaken in the strictest confidence.
-No one outside of the global research team will be able to trace your individual responses.
+Your participation is voluntary.
+All responses you provide will be kept confidential.
+No specific information about you will be shared with third parties.
 **[add third party organizations like governments if they will receive access]**
-Your participation is voluntary and you can withdraw from the survey or skip a question at any time.
+Personal data you share will be retained for **[xx]** years.
 You can find more details about the survey including benefits and risks here -**[add link to document with details on all items included in a [written consent](https://github.com/worldbank/dime-standards/blob/consent-updates/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/informed-consent-template-written.md).]**